sankhuwasabha/zomato-landing-page-DT/README.md

-hello this is zomato landing page how are you i am raj kumar rai from sankhuwasabha
+hello this is zomato landing page
+I am from sankhuwasabha Nepal.